Ultimate University Place Real Estate Investing Guide for 2026

 Housing

 In the rental market, the median gross rent in University Place is .
-The entire state’s median is , and the median gross rent across the US is .
+Median gross rent throughout the state is , with a nationwide gross median of .

-The rate of properties that are resided in by tenants in University Place is .
-The whole state’s tenant occupancy percentage is .
-Across the United States, the percentage of renter-occupied units is .
+The leased residence occupancy rate in University Place is .
+The rental occupancy percentage for the state is .
+The comparable percentage in the United States overall is .

-The rate of occupied houses and apartments in University Place is , and the rate of unused homes and apartment buildings is .
+The occupancy rate for housing units of all sorts in University Place is , with an equivalent unoccupied rate of .

 University Place Rent & Ownership